 Architect: Johann Adam Breunig

-In perhaps the best example of the counter reformation in Heidelberg is the Meder House.
-The late Baroque ornamentation is the riches of any non-noble residence and unusually for its purpose as a secular residence, is covered in religious iconography.
+The best example of the Counter-Reformation in Heidelberg is the Meder House.
+The late Baroque ornamentation is the richest of any non-noble residence and, unusually for its purpose as a secular residence, is covered in religious iconography.
 The reliefs display symbols of the trinity, along with the life-size statue of St. Mary as the ruler of heaven.

 St. Anna Hospital